artofrawr/garden/content/knowledge/engineering/leetcode/patterns.md

 ---
-order: 2
+order: 3
 ---
-# Coding Patterns
+# Algorithmic Patterns

 This list of coding patterns provides a structured approach to solving a wide range of algorithmic problems.